Canada floods: Three killed as waters threaten Calgary

 Calgary Mayor Naheed Nenshi said about 1,500 people went to emergency shelters while the rest were staying with family or friends.

 Daniel Kilgallon, who is staying with his relatives after evacuating his flat, told the BBC: "The city has stopped functioning.
-Nobody can remember a flood like this ever happening here."'An ocean'
+Nobody can remember a flood like this ever happening here."

 Mr Nenshi warned that although the Elbow had crested, the city was not yet out of danger.